fp-cybrilla/fp-cybrilla.github.io/content/upcoming/beta/embed-hosted-workflow.md

 #### Opening hosted workflow in an iframe

-To open the workflow in an inframe, use the `Fpapps.open(src)` function, where `src` is the URL of the hosted workflow
+To open the workflow in an iframe, use the `Fpapps.open(src)` function, where `src` is the URL of the hosted workflow

 ```js
 Fpapps.open(src);